-In 2022, several new County affordable housing projects were awarded new State and/or federal subsidies to support their development.
+In 2022, several new County affordable housing projects were awarded new state and/or federal subsidies to support their development.
 These projects, some of which are also listed in other tables in this report, are currently either under construction or scheduled to begin construction within several months.
 These projects and awards are listed in Table 12 below.

-All of these projects include extremely low-income units, while the two tax credit projects also include some very low and low income units.
+All of these projects include extremely low-income units, while the two tax credit projects also include some very low- and low-income units.
 The Homekey program is a new State program launched in 2021 to rapidly develop housing for homeless and at-risk households, either through new construction, acquisition/rehabilitation of existing structures, and/or conversion of hotels, motels, or other types of non-residential structures to rental housing.
 The conversion project option is similar in form to the County's Permanent Room Housing concept, but without requiring rezoning to PRH, or discretionary review.
-Homekey projects are exempted from local discretionary review by statute, although the two projects listed below voluntarily submitted preliminary Development Review Group (DRG) applications to assist with their design, cost estimating, and other predevelopment tasks.
-Both are scheduled to apply for ministerial permits and start construction in the third quarter of 2022.
+Homekey projects are exempted from local discretionary review by statute, although the three projects listed below voluntarily submitted preliminary Development Review Group (DRG) applications to assist with their design, cost estimating, and other predevelopment tasks.
+One is under construction and expected to be completed by the end of 2023.
+The third project at 2716 Freedom Blvd is discussed below under Permanent Room Housing Projects.
 The Homekey funding requires the projects to be completed within a year of the award date, so they should both be completed in 2023.

-TABLE 12: SUBSIDIZED AFFORDABLE PROJECTS Project / Sponsor Recent Funding Award Current Status # of Uni 1500 Capitola Rd. / MidPen 2021 Federal Disaster Tax Under 57 Housing Credits Construction "Pippin II" 78 Atkinson Ln. / 2021 Federal Disaster Tax Under 80 MidPen Housing Credits Construction

-8705 Hwy 9 / Santa Cruz County Veterans Hall Board of Trustees State of CA Homekey Round 2 Design 20 (11 Rehab + 9 New) 2838 Park Ave. / 2838 Park Ave.
+TABLE 12: SUBSIDIZED AFFORDABLE PROJECTS Project / Sponsor Recent Funding Award Current Status # of Units 1500 Capitola Rd. / MidPen Housing 2021 Federal Disaster Tax Credits for 2020 CZU Fire Under Construction 57 "Pippin II" 78 Atkinson Ln. / MidPen Housing 2021 Federal Disaster Tax Credits for 2020 CZU Fire Under Construction 80 8705 Hwy 9 / Santa Cruz County Veterans Hall Board of Trustees State of CA Homekey Round 2 Plan Check 21 (11 Rehab + 10 New) 2838 Park Ave. / 2838 Park Ave.
 L.P.
-State of CA Homekey Round 2 Design 36
+State of CA Homekey Round 2 Under Construction 36 2716 Freedom Blvd. / CFSC.
+Inc. Pending Award of Homekey Round 3 Predevelopment 11